 3.6 How diversity allowed us to solve a complex problem

 Kuldeep and I were working closely with the CTO of a large company.
 This CTO had made a mistake that had caused some damage, and if followed upon would cause more damage.
-It was time to get this CTO to issue a new directive so that our project could get back on track with minimal loss.
-I was of the opinion that we should give him a call and tell him that is original directive was wrong and that it needs to be fixed, the sooner the better.
+It was time to get this CTO to issue a new directive, so that our project could get back on track with minimal loss.
+I was of the opinion that we should give him a call and tell him that his original directive was wrong and that it needs to be fixed, the sooner the better.
 I knew that the CTO does not like to be wrong, but considering the stakes, I was sure that he would acquiesce.
-I felt that by telling him that he was wrong in the most direct way that would show him that we actually respect him.
+I felt that by telling him that he was wrong in the most direct way, we would show him that we actually respect him.
 Kuldeep strongly felt that you do not show respect by telling someone how wrong they are.
 You show respect by showing respect.
 Kuldeep and I were able to have a very mature and fascinating conversation about what the nature of respect really is.
-At our next meeting, Kuldeep told the CTO how deeply insightful his original idea had been, but that some factors that we thought were not significant turned out to be quite significant and that we should reconsider our strategy.
+At our next meeting, Kuldeep told the CTO how deeply insightful his original idea had been, but that some factors that we had thought were not significant turned out to be quite significant and that we should reconsider our strategy.
 Given the momentum that the original memo had generated, only a proper memo from the CTO acknowledging the significance of these changes could help us get back on track.
 At first I was incredulous.
-What value is there to calling a silly idea “deeply insightful,” why would any CTO fall for what was obviously a ploy.
+What value is there to calling a silly idea “deeply insightful,” and why would any CTO fall for what was obviously a ploy?
 But the CTO did listen to Kuldeep.
 And Kuldeep explained to me that it is only a ploy if you are cynical and do not respect the person.
 But if you are sincere and really do respect the seniority of the person you are dealing with, there is nothing wrong in telling him that he has a good idea that just needs to be changed.

 3.7 The Agile Community